Create Multiple Income Streams for Security and Wealth

 But everyone should start investing, even those living paycheck to paycheck.

-Choose the income streams that are right for your career, skill set, risk appetite, and willingness to learn.
+Choose the right income streams to match your career, skill set, risk appetite, and willingness to learn.
 More income streams require more tracking, monitoring, and knowledge.

 Setting up systems for tracking dividend income and other streams can streamline the amount of work it takes to monitor your income streams.
 You also must become knowledgeable in the various assets.